Gu-X/Multi-View-Evolving-Fuzzy-Neural-Encoder-Framework/README.txt

 Please cite the paper above if this code helps.
 Programmed by Xiaowei Gu.
 For any queries about the code, please contact Dr. Xiaowei Gu: xiaowei.gu@surrey.ac.uk

+Please start with Main.py.
+This file provides a demo of the work we presented in the paper.

 The datasets used in the main file are not provided in this repo.
 The links to the datasets used for experiments can be found in this paper.

 python == 3.9.19